california-19/california-19/README.md

   Here are some the tools that I used: Python, XGBoost, seaborn, Grid search, Azure Environments, Azure Pipelines, SQL

   **Machine Learning on Azure**
   This is a project that I worked on my own.
 I wanted to prepare a set of files to help people automate their machine learning work on Azure.
 Azure Machine Learning Studio provides a good number of services to help data scientist do their work, but it can be overwhelming to use all these features.
-In these Notebook files, I provided sample code to register your own data asset, prepare your custom environment, automate machine learning with trying my different models with very little code, track your -metrics -parameters -artifacts (files) during training, hyperparameter tuning and batch inferencing.
+In these Notebook files, I provided sample code to register data assets, prepare custom environments, automate machine learning with trying different models with very little code, track -metrics -parameters -artifacts (files) during training, hyperparameter tuning and batch inferencing.
 I provided more information in the readme file of the repository.
 Here is the link: https://github.com/california-19/Azure_ML_Engineering

 <!---